Table of Contents

 1. Testing Too Many Variables at Once

-- Mistake: Is changing the multiple elements in the ad or landing pages simultaneously.
+- Mistake: Changing multiple elements in the ad or landing pages simultaneously.

-- Consequence: Is to make it difficult to determine that which change caused the improvement or decline in performance.
+- Consequence: Is to makes it difficult to determine which change caused the improvement or decline in performance.

-- Solution: Test one variable at a time to seperate its impact on the performance.
+- Solution: Test one variable at a time to separate its impact on the performance.

 2. Inadequate Sample Size

-- Mistake: Is drawing conclusions from tests with the insufficient data.
+- Mistake: Is drawing conclusions from tests with insufficient data.

 - Consequence: Leads to inaccurate results and then potentially misleading conclusions.

-- Solution: Prior to making any judgments, make sure you have a sufficiently big sample size to attain the statistical significance.
+- Solution: Prior to making any judgments, make sure you have a sufficiently large sample size to attain statistical significance.

 3. Stopping Tests Too Early

-- Mistake: Ending the test as soon as one variation shows the promising results.
+- Mistake: Ending the test as soon as one variation shows promising results.

 - Consequence: early conclusions can lead to incorrect decisions based on the temporary variations.